benchmarkstudios/Proximity-PhoneGap/README.md

 - js/app.js: `socket = io.connect('YOUR_HOST');`

 Since the app will load the Socket.IO script from the host address you specify, it also needs to be whitelisted within the app's config.xml file within /www/config.xml.
-At present, all external hosts are white labelled but you'll want to lock this down before you move to production.
+At present, all external hosts are whitelisted but you'll want to lock this down before you move to production.
 Replace * in the following line with your host address, e.g. http://127.0.0.1:

 	<access origin="*" />